Southwestern Fresh Corn Stew

 Heat the oil in a soup pot.
 Add the onion and garlic and sauté over medium-low heat until golden.

-Scrape the corn kernels from the cobs with a sharp knife.
-Add them to the soup pot, along with the fresh and pureed tomatoes, squash, green beans, and chilies.
+Break the corn cobs in half.
+Stand each half and up to scrape the corn kernels from the cobs with a sharp knife.
+Add them to the soup pot, along with the fresh and pureed tomatoes, squash, green beans, chilis, and cumin.

-Add about 3 cups water, just enough for a moist but not too liquidy consistency.
+Add 2 cups water, just enough for a moist but not too liquidy consistency.
 Bring to a rapid simmer, then lower the heat.
 Cover and simmer gently for 20 minutes, or until the vegetables are tender.

 Note: If you can’t find green beans that look fresh and tender, use frozen green beans.
 Thaw them completely before using.